use-package User Manual

 :defer t)

 Using :defer t by itself like this is rarely useful.
-Typically, you would only use it together with a keyword like :config (see Lisp Configuration), or :ensure (see Installing packages).
+Typically, you would only use it together with a keyword like :config (see Using Lisp code for configuring packages), or :ensure (see Installing packages automatically).

 Defer loading until idle for N seconds